5 Things to Add to Your Contact Page

 - Home-based business options: Even if you don’t wish to reveal your actual address, you can include a sentence or two about the areas that you service.
 For example: “The House at Pooh Corner makes honey deliveries to surrounding areas including Christopher Robin’s Village, Bee’s Knees Harbour, and Bear Town”.
 Or, mention the area where you are based: “For the best honey in all of Hundred Acre Wood, contact us today”.

 - An image: It could be a map showing your business, or a picture of you and/or your business premises.
-This image should have your business name and area in the title, as well as the Alt Text field, for example: “The House of Pooh Corner, Hundred Acre Wood”.
+As per good SEO practices, you should compress the image before uploading, but also make sure you include your business name and area in the image title, as well as the Alt Text field, for example: “The House of Pooh Corner, Hundred Acre Wood”.

 These five things will help draw Google (and therefore your customers) to your website – like bees to a honey pot.
 Happy optimising!

-(Of course if you are struggling to find the time to do this small task – which can radically improve your search engine results – or don’t know what an “Alt Text” field is, for example, then contact Front Page Web Writing for help today.)
+If you are struggling to find the time to take care of your Contact Page SEO – which can help improve your position in search engine results – or don’t know what an “Alt Text” field is (for example), then contact us today.